Sotiriou Wilmowski Logo

 The Missouri trucking industry injures or kills countless motorists each year, and it shows no sign of slowing down.
 The National Transportation Research Group estimates that by 2050, we will see a 61 percent increase in 18-wheelers and other commercial vehicles on our roads.
 More 18-wheelers will invariably cause more accidents – and more tragic catastrophic injuries.
 If you have experienced an 18-wheeler accident, you may be struggling with a range of life-altering consequences.
 Perhaps a disability has ended your career.
 Maybe your hospital bills are starting to rack up.
 Perhaps years have passed, and you’re still reeling from the psychological trauma of your semi-truck accident.
 Whatever the case may be, you deserve to pursue compensation for these consequences.
 Get in touch with an 18-wheeler accident lawyer in Missouri, and you can confidently explore your legal options.

-Although legal action might seem like a daunting prospect, Tom Wilmowski, Injury Attorney can address your concerns during an initial consultation.
+Although legal action might seem like a daunting prospect, Sotiriou Wilmowski can address your concerns during an initial consultation.
 Reach out today to take your first steps toward compensation and justice.

 Common Causes of 18-Wheeler Accidents